Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/adt.md

 ---
 tags:
+  - adt
+  - polymorphic
-  - ADT
+  - complex
-  - Polymorphic
+  - composite
-  - Complex
+  - user
-  - Composite
+  - custom
-  - User
+  - types
-  - Custom Types
+  - algebraic
 ---

-# ADTs (Algeberic Data Types)
+# ADT

+## Algebraic Data Types

-In functional programming and type theory, an algebraic data type is a kind of composite type, formed of two or more other primative types.
+In functional programming and type theory, an algebraic data type (ADT) is a kind of composite type, formed of two or more other primative types.

 ```ocaml
 type MyAdt =